rdebullain/SQL_Project_01/starting_with_questions.md

 **Question 1: Which cities and countries have the highest level of transaction revenues on the site?**
 SQL Queries:

-SELECT   SUM(productprice) AS totalproductprice,
-		 country,
-		 city
+WITH cte_transactionrevenue AS (SELECT fullvisitorid,
+				       productprice,
+				       sr.productsku,
+				       sr.productname,
+				       city,
+		     		       country
-FROM     allsessions
+			        FROM   allsessions al
+				JOIN   salesreport sr USING(productsku)
 				WHERE  city <> 'not available in demo dataset'
 			 	AND    city <> '(not set)'
+				AND    productprice <> 0)

+SELECT   SUM(productprice) as totalrevenue,
+         city,
+	 country
+FROM     cte_transactionrevenue
-GROUP BY country,
+GROUP BY city,
-		 city
+	 country
-ORDER BY totalproductprice DESC;
+ORDER BY totalrevenue DESC;

 Answer: Top Ten